AthenZ/athenz/docs/principal_groups.md

 ## Group Management

 The group name can only include alpha numeric characters including - and _.
-Currently, groups can only be provisioned with `zms-cli` command line utility (make sure you have 2.3.x version of the zms-cli utility):
+Currently, groups can only be provisioned with `zms-cli` command line utility:

 ```
 zms-cli -d <domain-name> add-group <group-name> <member> [<member> ...]